wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 0.90 =
+* New: Field-level IPTC and EXIF metadata support for `[mla_gallery]` display using custom markup templates.
+* New: Field-level Custom field and taxonomy term support for `[mla_gallery]` display using custom markup templates.
+* New: Contextual help tabs added to WordPress 3.5+ Edit Media Screen, explaining MLA enhancements.
+* Updated for WordPress version 3.5!

 = 0.81 =
 * New: Improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" added to allow control of gallery item spacing.
 * Fix: Quick edit support of WordPress standard Categories taxonomy fixed.